rowak/recipe-app-server/README.md

 # RecipeApp Server
 This is the backend and web frontend for RecipeApp, which is a simple app for viewing recipes from a database.

 The server can be run using your own database by setting the <code>JDBC\_DATABASE\_URL</code> environment variable to the JDBC url of your database on the desired server host machine.
-For a MYSQL database for example, the url format is <code>jdbc:mysql://&lt;hostname&gt;:&lt;port&gt;/&lt;dbname&gt;</code>.
+For a MySQL database for example, the url format is <code>jdbc:mysql://&lt;hostname&gt;:&lt;port&gt;/&lt;dbname&gt;</code>.
 The default port for the RecipeApp server is 1967, but it can be changed using the <code>-p PORT</code> argument.

 ## Database Structure
 The following code creates the necessary tables for a *postgres* database.